 Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Nephelometric Turbidity Unit (NTU) - Nephelometric turbidity unit is an empirical measure of the clarity of water.
+Nephelometric Turbidity Unit (NTU) - An empirical measure of the clarity of water.
 Turbidity in excess of 5 NTU is just visibly noticeable to the average person.

 Non-Detects (ND) - Contaminant not detectable at laboratory testing limits.